-Species: Buteo jamaicensis, Red-tailed Hawk • Hatch Year: 1998 • Gender: Male • Disability: Human Imprint
+Species: Buteo jamaicensis, Red-tailed Hawk • Hatch Year: 1998 • Sex: Male • Disability: Human Imprint

 ‘Keowah,’ was found at three weeks of age with an injury to his back, probably as a result from an attack from another bird.
 The wound was severely infected and required a lot of attention from the staff at the AEF.
 Because of the handling necessary to treat his injury, we believe he is human imprinted and therefore cannot be returned to the wild.
 Keowah now participates in educational programs.